We get asked our recommendations of where to stay near Arches National Park often.

-There are no hotels in Arches National Park, only one small campground so most people stay in nearby Moab.
+There are no hotels in Arches National Park, only one small campground.
+Due to this, most people stay in Moab.

-Keep reading to see our list of accommodations near Arches from budget-friendly hotels to higher-prices resorts.
-You’ll also find vacation rentals, a hostel, campgrounds and RV parks.
+You’ll find all types of lodging options near Arches: budget-friendly hotels to higher-prices resorts, vacation rentals, a hostel, campgrounds and RV parks.

 Since there are no lodges or hotels in Arches, most people stay in Moab, about 5 miles from the entrance to the park.